Fintech awards: Australia

+Since 2016, the event has been held every year.
+The 9th edition happened in Sydney on 21 March 2024 and had fourteen categories.

 Canada

-The Canadian FinTech Awards were created in 2015 by the Digital Finance Institute, a prominent global think tank for financial technology, created in 2013, that has helped build the Canadian FinTech ecosystem.
+The Canadian FinTech Awards were created in 2015 by the Digital Finance Institute, a prominent global think tank for financial technology created in 2013.
 The Canadian FinTech & AI Awards were first held in Toronto to celebrate Canadian innovation.